Opinion | The U.S. is drowning in its own secrets. It’s overdue for a rescue.

 So far, Ms. Haines said, current priorities and resources for fixing the classification systems “are simply not sufficient.”
 The National Security Council is working on a revised presidential executive order governing classified information, and we hope the White House will come up with an ambitious blueprint for modernization.

 The nation needs to guard its secrets to function properly.
 But over-classification is counterproductive and adds to public distrust.
-A big improvement would be to simplify the classification process into two tiers, secret and top secret, with appropriate protections and guidelines that will also prevent labeling as “classified” material that does not need to be protected.
+A big improvement would be to simplify the classification process into two tiers, “secret” and “top secret,” with appropriate protections and guidelines that will also prevent labeling as “classified” material that does not need to be protected.
 In the words of one chair of the Public Interest Declassification Board, Nancy E. Soderberg, “Transformation is not simply advisable but imperative.”
 She was right about both the need and the urgency.
 That was nearly 10 years ago.